LucasDelfino92/morrowindsharp/setup.md

    - **Mods Installers directory**: select a different path (for instance, C:\Games).
 We don't care about this path because we will be using Mod Organizer 2 to install our mods.
    - **Mlox directory (Optional)**: we won't be using Mlox, so leave this path empty.
 - With the corresponding paths filled, click **Next>**.
 In the next screen, click **Finish**.
 Wrye Mash x64 should now launch.
 Simply close the window.

+This tool is used for repairing and updating saves, as well as updating the masters of mods you may install.

 ## Setting up Mod Organizer 2